vic-sem-2018/syllabus/VicSemSyllabus2018.md

 George Eliot, Adam Bede.
 Oxford.
 ISBN-10: 0199203474 George Eliot, Middlemarch.
 Penguin ISBN-13: 978-0141439549

-The books are available at the bookstore (or will be soon).
+The books are available at the bookstore.
 You are also welcome to buy the books online or at a different store.
 Be aware that you need to have your own copy of the specific edition of each of the books listed above.
 All other texts will be available on Dropbox unless